 A woman’s urethra is much closer to their anus.
 It is shorter in length than men’s and more narrow.
 This may make it easier for infection-causing bacteria to grow and reach the bladder faster.

 Women’s hormonal fluctuations in the second half of their cycle (after ovulation) are known to suppress the immune system (as during pregnancy) and thereby increase their sensitivity to infection.

-Progesterone based contraception keeps womens bodies in the same hormonal state as during the second half or their cycle.
+Progesterone based contraception keeps women’s bodies in the same hormonal state as during the second half of their cycle.
 Thereby reducing the body’s ability to identify and fight off bacterial infections.